 Embark on a 9-day excursion within Torres del Paine NP, hiking the full Torres del Paine circuit known as the O circuit.
 Start the 130km (80.7 mi) route by trekking to the base of Las Torres to see the dramatic three towers and turquoise lagoon below.
-Transfer by van to Torres del Paine NP.
-This two-hour journey through ranch country includes a stop in Cerro Castillo, the principal site of wool and meat exportation to Europe during the 1960s.
+The group will enter the park through the main entrance of Amarga Lagoon.
+The trail begins with a slope and a side view of the imposing Ascencio Valley and the river with the same name, passing through the famous "Windy Pass" to get to the first official stop at Refugio El Chileno.

 Continue along the north side of the park to an incredible lookout point of Lake Dickson and the surrounding valley.
 Follow the trail through the tall forest to reach another lookout for Perros Glacier, well worth the climb.
 Pack up and head out through pristine, old growth beech forest.
 Look and listen for the red-headed Magellanic woodpecker.
 Just before we arrive to camp, trek past the Perros glacier and enjoy fantastic close-up views of the ice and the lake.
 Spend the night camping at the base of Paso John Garner at Los Perros.

 Today is the toughest day of the O trek, start with an uphill climb for 2-3 hours, passing over the highest point.
+The beginning of the trail is through forest, but once you reach 800m of altitude, the path starts to get rocky and may become a little slippery.
 Take in the first view of Grey Glacier and gaze into the distance to take in its 270km² (104 mi²) spread.
 Climb vertical ladders and pass a suspension bridge en route to Grey Camp.
 This is the biggest day yet as we climb over Paso John Garner and hike down through thick forest directly above the massive Grey Glacier.
-Once on the pass, look out over rugged, glaciated peaks and the Southern Patagonia Ice Cap – a view not to be missed!
+Once on the pass, look out over rugged, glaciated peaks, and the Southern Patagonia Ice Cap – a view not to be missed!
 The glacier stretches out below like a giant white highway.
+To get to the Grey Glacier Camp, there is a big descent of approximately 1700m through the forest.

-Hike along Lake Grey to appreciate different view points of the glacier.
+Head out on an optional morning kayak on the coast of Lake Grey with amazing views of Grey Glacier and its icebergs.
+Later, hike along Lake Grey to appreciate different viewpoints of the glacier.
 Hike to join the famous W Trek and end at Lake Pehoe.
 Relax at Paine Grande Camp and share trekking stories with the other hikers.
 Cross a high plateau overlooking Grey Lake and see icebergs and views across Grey Glacier on the way to Lake Pehoe.
 Pehoe means "hidden lake" in the Tehuelche language.
 The afternoon is free to relax at Lodge Paine Grande and enjoy the area.
 At night, enjoy a pisco sour cocktail in the bar overlooking Paine Grande & Los Cuernos mountains.

 Hike to the French Valley lookout to see the mountain range spread across the national park, take in the contrasting greens and greys of the landscape.
 Continue the trek to the French Valley.
 Surrounded by hanging glaciers and an amphitheater of granite walls and spires, this is the most beautiful valley in the park and one of the most unique in the world.
 After, trek out of the valley to the extraordinary turquoise Lake Nordenskjold.
 After six to eight hours, end the day at Cuernos Camp for dinner and sleep.